It doesn’t get much healthier than fermented soybeans for breakfast

-If Natto is really healthy then why don’t more people eat it?
+If natto is really that healthy, then why don’t more people eat it?

 Natto really is slimy

-Natto is so foreign looking that some people are completely grossed out by the appearance.
-I must admit it isn’t exactly pretty to look at someone eating Natto.
-The bacteria in the Natto form thin strands that seem to stick to everything.
-Japanese quite enjoy the texture of Natto, however slimy food in the West is not the common.
-However don’t let that put you off, Natto tastes great.
+Natto is so foreign-looking that some people are completely grossed out by the appearance and texture.
+I must admit it isn’t exactly pretty to look at someone eating these slimy beans.
+Japanese like the texture of natto, but slimy food in the West is not common.
+However, don’t let that put you off, natto tastes great and is healthy.

 Why eat Natto for breakfast?

-Ask five Englishmen how to make a cup a tea and you’ll probably get five different answers.
-However Natto is often enjoyed with a cup of green tea and a bowl of rice.
+Ask five Englishmen how to make a cup of tea, and you’ll probably get five different answers.
+However, natto is often enjoyed with a cup of green tea and a bowl of rice.

 How to prepare Natto for breakfast?

-Natto couldn’t be simpler to prepare.
-In true Japanese fashion Natto comes in single servings and with individual sauces to accompany it.
-Although these sauces vary depending on the brand of Natto.
-Usually however a packet of Natto contains two packets of sauce ij a traditional container of Natto the first is Japanese Mustard and the other is a special Natto sauce which consists of Dashi and soy sauce.
+Natto is easy to prepare.
+In true Japanese fashion, natto comes in single servings and with sauces to accompany it.
+Although these sauces vary depending on the brand of natto.
+Usually, however, a packet of natto contains two packets of sauce.
+The first is Japanese mustard, and the other is a special sauce that consists of dashi and soy sauce.

-First: open the box and remove the packets of sauce.
+- Open the box and remove the packets of sauce

-Second: Remove plastic covering the Natto.
-Lift and quickly rotate to remove the strings from Natto.
+- Remove plastic covering the natto.
+Lift the covering and quickly rotate to remove the strings of natto

-Third: Mix Natto with chop sticks.
-The natto will quickly goes stringy this is a good sign.
+- Mix natto with chopsticks.
+The natto will become stringy, but this is a good sign

-Fourth: Open and add the small packet of mustard and sauce.
+- Open and add the small packet of mustard and sauce

-If you have Natto at your local supermarket why not give it a go for breakfast.
+If you have natto at your local supermarket, why not give it a try for breakfast?
 You’ll most likely find it in the refrigerated section.
-Natto needs to be stored in the fridge otherwise is goes bad very quickly.
-Just like yogurt there are active bacteria in Natto.
-Don’t let this put you off.
-This is good bacteria and benefial to your health.
-It gives you a lot of energy ready for you to start the day.
-You can buy Natto from Amazon if you cant find it in your local supermarket.
+Natto needs to be stored in the fridge, otherwise it goes bad very quickly.

-I would also recommend trying the different Natto brands.
-Different companies that make Natto add different sauces and some companies use different size beans.
-If you haven’t eaten Natto before I would recommend the standard size.
-The larger sized beans can take bit of getting used to.
-Although I’ve heard the larger beans are even healthier.
-Some companies sell Natto which the beans have been de-skinned and cut into small pieces.
-This style of Natto tends to be really mushy so I’d stick to the standard size.
+I would also recommend trying the different natto brands.
+Some companies that make natto, add different sauces.
+And use different sized beans.
+If you haven’t eaten natto before, I would recommend the standard size.
+The bigger soybeans can take a bit of getting used to.